ataraxao/drex/introduction.md

 ### Failed Proposal 2: Government Subsidization

-Activists argue that subsidizing rent, food, or childcare will encourage family formation by addressing the “affordability crisis”.
+Activists argue that subsidizing rent, food, or childcare will encourage family formation by addressing the “affordability crisis.”
 The Gravity Model implies this is **unlikely**.
 Even if women have more discretionary income, they will not opt for the domestic path in any appreciable way so long as the relative clarity of the Career and Attention Economy price signals **dominates** the opaque domestic signal.

 In advanced Western economies with enshrined personal rights and free markets, walking back individual liberties to weaken the Career/Attention Economy spheres is a **non-starter**.
 Therefore, one viable non-coercive lever is to **drastically increase the price signal clarity** of the Domestic Sphere.